lukakerr/ion/README.md

 #### Table

 A table can be displayed by using the HTML `table` element with the class `table`.
-If you want each row to have alternating background colours, add the `alt` class as shown below
+If you want each row to have alternating background colours, add the `alt` class as shown below.

+You can also have `disabled` rows, and `active` rows as shown below

 ```
 <table class="table alt">